 - attended performances at the Kennedy Center Opera House, the famed Woolly Mammoth Thatre, the Folger Shakespeare Theatre, and others

 Smaller Class Size: More Individualized Attention

 Taking a class in the UC seminar format rather than in a traditional format does not mean that it is more difficult or that you will have to complete more homework!
 Rather, because the class is smaller there is more opportunity for informal discussion, collaborative projects and experiences outside of the classroom.
-The one-on-one attention from the professor and the Program Associate is especially great for students who may not be used to English being the language of instruction.
+The one-on-one attention from the professor and the Program Associate (PA) or teaching assistant (TA) is especially great for students who may not be used to English being the language of instruction.
 UC is a great way to ease the transition into college for everyone, but especially for international students.